flutter/flutter/specs/pointer.md

-targets in turn (maintaining the order they had in the ``PointerDownEvent`` event, if there's more than one), and then the pointer's current target list is emptied except for the application's document.
+targets in turn (maintaining the order they had in the ``PointerDownEvent`` event, if there's more than one), and then the pointer's current target list is emptied except for the application's element tree's root node.
 The buttons exposed on the ``PointerUpEvent`` event are those that were down immediately prior to the buttons being released.

 At the time of a ``PointerUpEvent`` event, for each object that is a current target of the pointer, and for which the pointer is considered